AnantSingh1510/Blog-SpringSecurity/README.md

 # Blog Application Backend

 This project is a backend for a blog application developed using Spring Boot.
 It incorporates Spring Security for authentication and authorization, utilizing JWT (JSON Web Tokens) for secure, stateless authentication.
-The application supports role-based access control, distinguishing between roles like `ADMIN` and `USER`.
+The application supports role-based access control, distinguishing between roles like `ADMIN`, `MODERATOR` and `USER`.
 It connects to a MySQL database by default but can also be configured to use an H2 in-memory database for development and testing purposes.

 ## Features